Anna Stiegler: New beginnings after the war

 Anna Stiegler quickly resumed her political activity.
 She rounded up remaining former members of the pre-1933 SPD women's groups and set up a cross-party non-denominational Bremen women's committee.
 This became an umbrella organisation to support a range of different groups from all levels of society in the Bremen region.
 Fellow founding committee members included Agnes Heineken, Anna Klara Fischer, Käthe Popall and Irmgard Enderle.

 Bremen had ended up as part of the US occupation zone and the military authorities were keen to re-establish democratic structures in "their" part of Germany.
 In October 1946 Stiegler stood successfully for election to the re-instated regional parliament ("Bremische Bürgerschaft"), elected a vice president of the chamber in 1947, and remaining a member of the assembly till shortly before her death in 1962.
 In 1946, aged 65, she was one of those who, for whatever reason, seemed to find her energy levels enhanced by the new challenges.

 Returning to themes on which she had spoken out during the Weimar years, Stiegler campaigned for relaxation of the abortion laws (§ 118 StGB), advocating free access to contraception and modern effective methods for protecting vulnerable girls.
 She was energetically committed to women's rights.
 Mention should also be made of less eulogistic assessments, indicating that towards the end of her life she was not always accommodating to younger colleagues whose approach or tactics might not align unquestioningly with her own, however.
 There are suggestions of an excessive tendency to promote those colleagues who agreed with her.
 She was also vociferous in campaigning against West German rearmament, participating effectively in the SPD's successful campaign during the late 1950s to resist the provision of nuclear weapons to the West German army.

-Anna Stiegler died in Bremen on 23 June 1963, a greatly admired and respected doyenne of social democracy in the region and, to some extent, nationally.